Old Cardboard Website Sponsor |

 To bring some focus to the collection, I decided to collect a "type set," or a collection made up of samples from as many of the hundreds of different card sets as time and budget would allow.
 A key advantage in collecting such a type set is that it helps tell the history of baseball cards, and through them, of the sport of baseball itself and the companies that sponsored the cards.
 By following this theme and by researching the origins of the card sets, I was able to add some narrative to the collection and, hopefully, make the collection more interesting and informative.

-So that the scope of the collection and the website could be narrowed to an (almost) manageable size, the issue date of the sets covered is now for cards fifty years old or older.
-Thus, with a few very minor exceptions, the many thousands of sets added in the past fifty years are NOT included.
+So that the scope of the collection and the website could be narrowed to an (almost) manageable size, the issue date of the sets covered is now for cards seventy years old or older.
+Thus, with a few very minor exceptions, the many thousands of sets added in the past seventy years are NOT included.

 To date, more than five hundred vintage baseball card sets have been profiled on the website.
 These set profiles include information such as the issuing company, card size, a summary description, American Card Catalog (ACC) number and links to live auctions.
 In addition, a representative value for each set is provided for a common player card in VG condition, and much more.